oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/bitcracker/bitcracker_migration.md

 You need to rewrite this code.
 ```

-As you have noticed, the migration of this project resulted in one DPCT
-message that needs to be addressed, **DPCT1009**.
-This message is shown because
-the Compatibility Tool migrated from returning an error code in the CUDA code to determine whether the CUDA execution was successful or not, but the SYCL used the try-exception to catch the failure of the API call. manually adjusting is needed to generate the SYCL compliant code.
+For **DPCT1009**, this message is shown because the Compatibility Tool migrated from returning an error code in the CUDA code to determine whether the CUDA execution was successful or not, but the SYCL uses the try-exception to catch failure of the API call.
+You can manually adjusting the code to generate the SYCL compliant code.

 Open out/src/bitcracker.h and locate the error **DPCT1009**.
-Then make the
+Then make the following changes:
-following changes:

 Remove the macro definition:
 ```